Aurora, Texas, UFO incident: UFO Files investigation

 On December 19, 2005, UFO Files first aired an episode related to this incident, titled "Texas' Roswell".
-The episode featured a 1973 investigation led by Bill Case, an aviation writer for the Dallas Times Herald (Note: The MUFON case file lists Case as a writer for the Herald; however, the episode erroneously mentions him as a Morning News writer.) and the Texas state director of Mutual UFO Network (MUFON).
+The episode featured a 1973 investigation led by Bill Case, an aviation writer for the Dallas Times Herald (Note: The MUFON case file lists Case as a writer for the Herald; however, the episode erroneously mentions him as a Morning News writer.) and the Texas state director of the Mutual UFO Network (MUFON).

 MUFON uncovered two new eyewitnesses to the crash.
-Mary Evans, who was 15 at the time, told of how her parents went to the crash site (they forbade her from going) and the discovery of the alien body.
-Charlie Stephens, who was age 10, told how he saw the airship trailing smoke as it headed north toward Aurora.
-He wanted to see what happened, but his father made him finish his chores; later, he told how his father went to town the next day and saw wreckage from the crash.
+Mary Evans, who was 15 at the time, described how her parents visited the crash site and also recounted that an alleged alien body was discovered.
+Evans' parents had forbidden her from going.
+Charlie Stephens, who was age 10, recounted how he saw the airship trailing smoke as it headed north toward Aurora.
+He wanted to see what happened, but his father made him finish his chores.
+He claimed that his father went to town the next day and observed wreckage from the crash.

-MUFON then investigated the Aurora Cemetery and uncovered a grave marker that appeared to show a flying saucer of some sort, as well as readings from its metal detector.
+MUFON then investigated the Aurora Cemetery and uncovered a grave marker that appeared to show a flying saucer of some sort.
+Their metal detector also returned positive readings.
 MUFON asked for permission to exhume the site, but the cemetery association declined permission.
-After the MUFON investigation, the marker mysteriously disappeared from the cemetery and a three-inch pipe was placed into the ground; MUFON's metal detector no longer picked up metal readings from the grave, thus it was presumed that the metal was removed from the grave.
+After the MUFON investigation, the marker mysteriously disappeared from the cemetery and a three-inch pipe was placed into the ground; MUFON's metal detector no longer picked up readings from the grave, and it was presumed that the metal had been removed.

 MUFON's report eventually stated that the evidence was inconclusive, but did not rule out the possibility of a hoax.
-The episode featured an interview with Mayor Brammer who discussed the town's tragic history.
+The episode featured an interview with Mayor Brammer, who discussed the town's tragic history.